BrunoBiluca/web/public/content/articles/dice-tutorial-part-1/article.content.en.md

 Let's start with the first feature: **Create a Numeric Dice with 6 sides**.

 For that let's create a test that validates if the Numeric Dice was created successfully.
+So for that, we need to validate every Dice's side and dice's invalid sides.

 ```c#
 using NUnit.Framework;